Thesis/Practicum Types

 For further information on copyright, see https://umanitoba.ca/copyright/

-Manuscript/Grouped Manuscript Style
+Manuscript/Grouped Manuscript/Sandwich Style Thesis

-The thesis/practicum must follow the same prefatory information; spelling, formatting, margin requirements, page numbering; footnotes and appendices; figures, illustrations photographs and drawings; and any additional material as those outlined above.
-There must be an introductory chapter to the entire thesis/practicum that precedes any of the papers.
-The papers must contribute toward the overall theme that represents the thesis/practicum work and must be smoothly integrated into the flow of the thesis/practicum to produce a unified document.
-This may require changes or additions to, and re-writing of, any work that has been previously published.
+All “manuscript”/“grouped manuscript”/“sandwich” style papers included in the thesis must contribute toward the overall theme that represents the thesis work and must be smoothly integrated into the flow of the thesis to produce a unified document.
+This may require changes or additions to, and (when copyright permits) re-writing of, any work that has been previously published.

+There must be an introductory chapter to the entire thesis that precedes any of the “manuscript”/“grouped manuscript”/“sandwich” papers.
 The introductory chapter must explain the connection between the different chapters.
-This provides a logical link of the integration of the information.
-Not including an explanation of how the chapters connect may compromise the ability of the examiners to evaluate the thesis/practicum and, accordingly, there may be subsequent consequences.
+This provides a logical link of the integration of the information between the “manuscript”/“grouped manuscript”/“sandwich” papers (chapters).
+This approach is required to facilitate the ability of the thesis examiners to evaluate the thesis.